Arts Club Theatre Company: Artistic directors

+Artistic director emeritus

-Since 1972, Bill Millerd is the artistic managing director and, as of 2017, is the longest-serving artistic director of a theatre company in Canada.
-During his time with the company, Millerd has expanded its operations to include year-round programming and regional and national tours.
+Currently the artistic director emeritus, Bill Millerd was the artistic managing director from 1972–2018, the longest-serving artistic director of a theatre company in Canada.
+During his time with the company, Millerd expanded the Arts Club's operations to include year-round programming and regional and national tours.
 Millerd oversaw the construction of the Granville Island Stage, the Revue Stage, the reopening of the historic Stanley Theatre, and the BMO Theatre Centre.
 During his tenure, over 600 plays were produced, over 100 of which Millerd has directed himself.
 Millerd is a governor of the National Theatre School of Canada, has received both a Jessie Richardson Theatre Award for Career Achievement and the Mayor's Arts Award, and is a member of the Order of Canada.
 He has been awarded an Alumni Award of Distinction and an honorary Doctor of Letters degree from UBC, and was presented with a Lifetime Achievement Award from Tourism Vancouver.
 On February 20, 2017, Millerd announced his plans to retire at the end of the 2017/2018 season.